AgrMayank/AidXR/README.md

 - *For Android Build*
     - Switch the target platform to Android.
     - Set the bundle ID.
-    - Build And Run.
+    - Build and Run.
 - *For iOS Build*
     - Switch the target platform to iOS.
     - Set the bundle ID.
-    - Compile the files to generate Xcode project.
+    - Compile the files to generate XCode project.
-    - Build the app using Xcode.
+    - Build the app using XCode.

 <hr>